Ccucumber12/CSL_2024/lab1/CSL_HW1_Report.md

 [Hardware]

-* Understood the connection of basic circuits, including batteries, DuPont wires, resistors and LED lights and a camera
+* Understood the connection of basic circuits, including batteries, DuPont wires, resistors, LED lights, and a camera
 * Understood how to add DuPont connectors on wires
 * Understood how to use a heat gun to bend the arcylic sheet